uncbiag/mermaid/README.md

 python setup.py develop
 ```

-There is also a nice documentation which can be build by executing
+There is also a nice documentation which can be built by executing

 ```
 cd mermaid